LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 npj Aging, 2025 [5]

-The Fatigue-NAD+ Loop: Why Rest Isn't Enough
+The Fatigue-NAD+ Loop: Why Rest Is Not Always Enough

 A comprehensive systematic review in the American Journal of Physiology – Endocrinology and Metabolism (2024) evaluated clinical evidence across 10 randomized trials including 489 participants.
-The review found that NAD+ supplementation was well tolerated across multiple conditions and produced measurable clinical outcomes including "decreased anxiety, increased muscle insulin sensitivity, and improved quality of life and fatigue intensity scores in patients with chronic fatigue syndrome" [7].
+The review found that NAD+ supplementation was well tolerated across multiple conditions and produced measurable clinical outcomes, including decreased anxiety, increased muscle insulin sensitivity, and improved quality of life and fatigue intensity scores in patients with chronic fatigue syndrome [7].

 What the Research Says About Delivery Method

-This is where injection becomes particularly relevant.
+This is where injections become particularly relevant.

 Who Is This Actually For?